I changed the settings of the standard MacOS terminal!

 What exactly is a terminal?

-If you already know this, please click and skip reading.
+If you already know that, click away

-When I googled it...
+When I googled it..

-Furthermore, the characters output on the remote computer are sent back to the terminal and displayed on the terminal software screen.
+Furthermore, characters output on the remote computer are sent back to the terminal and displayed on the terminal software screen.

 First, let's check the prompt display.